dwyl/phoenix-liveview-todo-list-tutorial/README.md

 ```

 These are convenience functions.
-We could have put this code directly in the template,
+We _could_ have embedded this code directly in the template,
 however we prefer to _minimize_ logic in the templates
 so that they are easier to read/maintain.